salimkanoun/Orthanc_Tools/README.md

    - CD/DVD image generation with patient's DICOM and ImageJ viewer (zip or ISO)

  - Manage :
-   - Deletion of Patients / Studies / Series in Orthanc
+   - Single and Batch deletion of Patients / Studies / Series in Orthanc

  - Query :
    - Query / Retrieve from remote AET